aos/flash-cards/README.md

 ### Why?
 The purpose of this project is two-fold:
 1. To learn MEVN, as part of becoming a full-stack developer.
 2. To be able to create and store flash cards online, as part of my note-taking process in studying CS.
-(I realize I can use Anki, but that defeats the purpose of #1.)
+Flash cards can be made with code-block formatting.

 ### User roles
 - Add cards